nelsonksuat/Community_Notes_analysis/README.md

 ### Methodological Justification
 This methodology is adapted from Borenstein et al. (2025) and Maldita.es (2025), with added validation steps to ensure accuracy.
 All comparisons are made relative to the full Community Notes dataset.

-## Data Summary for specific case-study
+## Data Summary for specific case study

 - Timeframe: January 1, 2024 – May 5, 2025
 - Notes collected: 805,975